 Mom makes a mean mutton keema pulao.
 She’s fast, unfussy and does not follow recipes.
 Her repertoire of pulaos (pilafs) and biryanis is extensive yet each every single one is cooked from memory backed-up by instinct.
 On my last visit, as I watched her put together her mutton keema pulao, I felt a strong urge to share the recipe.
-Busy moms everywhere could learn how to make pulao in a rice cooker and use this tried and tested rice cooker recipe to whip up a special meal without spending hours in the kitchen.
+Busy moms everywhere could learn how to make pulao in a rice cooker and use this tried and tested keema pulao recipe to whip up a special meal without spending hours in the kitchen.

 This pulao (pilaf) is rich enough to make a one-dish meal and is especially suited for Sunday lunches with the entire family.
 A cool, raita is all the accompaniment it needs.
 Generously dotted with juicy morsels of mutton keema or lamb/goat mince, cashew nuts, almonds and raisins and cooked in pure ghee, the pulao does well as a celebratory main course.
 It’s important to use good quality ghee and not oil because ghee makes everything taste and smell so much better.
 Add a teaspoon of ghee next time to your plain steamed rice and you’ll know exactly what I mean.

 Coming to the choice of meat, we in India prefer goat meat that is widely available here.
 Goat is chosen for its leanness (the desired proportion of fat to meat) and flavor but lamb mince works equally well.
 The mutton keema must not be too fatty or too lean.
 A fat percentage of 30 percent is ideal.
 This is a working woman’s recipe so the mince can be fried ahead of time and cooked with the rice just before eating.
 Prior to cooking, the mutton keema is marinated overnight to allow it to soften and absorb the flavors of the marinade.
 The marination gives the pulao a deep, meaty deliciousness that belies the plain appearance if the dish.